 Ultherapy sends ultrasound waves deep into the skin to heat it up while Thermage uses radiofrequency waves to do so.
 Heating the deep layers of the skin stimulates and promotes new collagen formation.
 The skin tightening and lifting continues over the next 6 months as new collagen is laid down.

 In addition, Thermage and Ultherapy may also be used to tighten skin on other parts of the body like the underarm skin and tummy.

 What about the hollows and folds that develop in the ageing face?

 Tightening the skin will not get rid of the hollowed areas in the face caused by the downward migration of fat and changes in our bone structure.
-Volume enhancing fillers like Voluma can be injected to take the place of bone and fat lost through the aging process.
+Volume enhancing fillers like Voluma can be injected to take the place of bone and fat lost through the ageing process.

 Fillers are also used to lift sagging skin, correct saggy jowls and left the brow.
 Lips that become thinner with age and turn downwards and inwards may also be corrected successfully and naturally with fillers.

 A young person has a “V”shaped face.
 With age, this inverts and the lower face and jaw line becomes squarish while the forehead becomes narrower.
 This change in facial shape may be addressed by a combination of non-surgical treatments like Ultherapy, Thermage , BTX-A and fillers.
 There is no down time and the procedures do not take much time to do.